-To estimate the level in which RCA has contributed to the installation of human capacity in the different countries, the online survey and the internal tool were combined to analyse the number of countries for which personnel has been trained either in regional trainings or at the national level under RCA projects.
-In this respect, 19 out of the 22 countries have reported that personnel has been trained either at the national level or in regional training courses.
-From the 22 countries only Australia, Fiji, and Singapore did not report having received trainning under RCA.
-Japan is the only country that reported to have participated in training at the national level (online survey) but not having recieved training at the regional level (internal IAEA’s)
+To estimate the level to which RCA has contributed to the installation of human capacity in the different countries, the online survey and the internal tool were combined to analyse the number of countries for which personnel have been trained either in regional trainings or at the national level under RCA projects.
+In this respect, 19 out of the 22 countries have reported that personnel have been trained either at the national level or in regional training courses.
+From the 22 countries only Australia, Fiji, and Singapore did not report having received training under RCA.
+Japan is the only country that reported to have participated in training at the national level (online survey) but not having received training at the regional level (internal IAEA data).

 To discuss with the team: Rubric says all countries should “have some trained personnel in mutation breeding” (Might not be the same as the “total people trained under RCA by country” because for example Australia said zero but probably they already have trained personnel)